matsuand/docs.docker.jp/cluster/azure.md

 ## Scale a cluster

 {% comment %}
+Open `cluster.yml`.
+Change the number of workers to 6:
 {% endcomment %}
 Open `cluster.yml`.
 Change the number of workers to 6:

 ```yaml
 resource: